nicopicchio/DIT-DDaT-tech-test-2023/README.md

 # DIT DDaT Tech Test 2023
 ![back to the future time circuits](delorean-clock.gif)

-## To download the repo on your machine:
+## Instructions to download the repo on your machine:
 ---
 1. Open your CLI
 2. Clone this repository to your local machine by running the following command: